-It is essential that new building work throughout the Neighbourhood Development Plan Area protects and enhances this heritage, especially in the Conservation Areas and Heritage Asset Areas where this policy will be rigorously applied.
+It is essential that new building work throughout the Neighbourhood Development Plan Area protects and enhances this heritage, especially in the Conservation Areas and Areas of High Townscape Value where this policy will be rigorously applied.

 Contemporary designs will only be supported where the Town Council feels the design is of a standard that adds to the quality of the built environment without detracting from its existing character.